 For another delicious vegan treat, try these chocolate filled strawberries.
-They’re nutritious yet taste rich tasting, and are perfect for entertaining.
+They’re rich, chocolaty, and perfect for sweet tables.

 - 1 cup date paste (see my date paste recipe for instructions)

 - 1/2 cup extra virgin olive oil (or substitute your preferred oil)